Simone Giertz: Early videos and Tested.com

 Giertz's videos became popular on a subreddit called "Shitty Robots", with one post becoming the subreddit's most popular of all time.
 The subreddit's users gave her the nickname "Queen of Shitty Robots", which she began using herself.
 Most of Giertz's early videos received hundreds of thousands of views, including one that received 500,000 views within a day of being posted on Reddit.
 She also received tens of thousands of subscribers on Instagram.
 Gifs from her videos went viral on various websites.

 Giertz began working with Adam Savage's Tested.com in 2016.

 Giertz's first video to become popular beyond YouTube was posted in February 2016.
 The video was six seconds long and showed a robot spreading lipstick across her chin while she appeared focused on reading on a tablet.
 It received over one million views.
 Adam Savage, former presenter on the television program MythBusters, enjoyed the video and offered to collaborate with her.
-Giertz then joined Savage's project Tested.com, collaborating on her first project with Savage, a helmet that feeds its wearer popcorn, often missing the mouth.
+Giertz then joined Savage's project Tested.com, collaborating on her first project with Savage, a helmet that fed its wearer popcorn, often missing the mouth.
 Giertz has called this her favorite of her robots.
+She moved to San Francisco when she began working with Tested.com, living in a loft apartment.
 She created further videos exclusive to paid subscribers of the website.
 Savage became a mentor to Giertz.
 In a video posted a few months later, Giertz said she had "had the worst impostor syndrome" about working with Savage.